mohanad-fras/cybersecurity-learning/Networking/unit01-network-fundamentals.md

 # Unit 01 - Network Fundamentals

 ## Overview

-In this unit, I learned the basic concepts of computer networks and why networks are important in everyday life and who own hte internet.
+This unit introduced the basic concepts of computer networking and explained why networks are essential in daily life.

-## Topics Covered
+## What I Learned

-- What is a computer network?
+- What a computer network is.
+- Benefits of networking.
-- Types of networks (LAN, WAN)
+- Different types of networks.
+- Common network devices.
-- Internet and Intranet
+- End devices and their roles.
+- Basic network media.

+## Key Terms

-- Network devices
+- Network
+- LAN
+- WAN
+- Internet
 - Router
 - Switch
 - Access Point
-- End devices
+- End Device
-  - PC
-  - Laptop
-  - Smartphone and smart devices
-  - Server
-- Network media
+- Wired Network
-  - Copper cable
-  - Fiber optic
-  - Wireless
+- Wireless Network

-## Key Concepts

-- A network allows devices to communicate and share resources.
-- Different devices have different roles in a network.
-- Networks can be small (home) or large (enterprise).

-## Lab Activities
+## Practical Activities

-- Completed Unit 1 activities on Cisco Networking Academy.
+- Completed the Unit 1 quizzes and activities.
+- Identified common networking devices.
+- Learned the basic structure of a simple network.

+## Skills Gained

+- Understand basic networking concepts.
-- Explored basic network components and their functions.
+- Identify common network components.
+- Explain the purpose of different network devices.

 ## Status